- Mike Amarillas EngineeringXEngineering

 A North County native, Mike Amarillas studied physics at Stanford University but couldn’t handle summer cooped up in a laboratory.
 He applied his varied skill set (Intramural Dodgeball Champion 2006) working as a YMCA camp counselor and became convinced his future was in teaching.
 After receiving his B.S. in physics he entered the Stanford Teacher Education Program to obtain a teaching credential and M.Ed.
 At the end of the program, he was pleased to accept a position at the same diverse public high school where he had been training.
 He spent the next six years teaching physics there, specializing in a version for English learners.
 Students in his classes built Rube Goldberg machines, launched projectiles, and contemplated our place in the universe.
 Mike returned to San Diego county in 2015 and began work at High Tech High North County, where his senior students converted two classrooms into a school makerspace.
-This fall will be his third year teaching engineering and coordinating the makerspace at HTHNC.
+Recently his work has focused on helping HTHNC's freshman to master all the makerspace resources available to them.
+This fall will be his fourth year teaching engineering and coordinating the makerspace at HTHNC.

 When not tinkering at HTHNC, Mike is most often found swimming with his son, dancing with his daughter, or watching Netflix with his wife.

 - Carol Cabrera HumanitiesXHumanities